 The Administrative Structure of the Centre

-The Interim Director of the Centre (Dr. Joseph Schner, SJ) is supported by an Academic Committee of five faculty members, and by a part-time Program Administrator.
+The Director of the Centre (Dr. Joseph Schner, SJ) is supported by an Academic Committee of five faculty members, and by a part-time Program Administrator.
 The constitution of the Centre for the Study of Ministry, as found in the proposal approved by the TST Board of Trustees, can be viewed here.

 Graduates of the Centre